Less Invasive Stabilization System (LISS) for Distal Femur Fracture Repair

 Distal femur fractures, occurring in the distal third of the femur, make up four percent of all femoral fractures.
 The mechanism is typically related to high- or moderate-energy trauma, though they may occur as a result of a simple mechanical fall in elderly or osteoporotic patients.
 Treated non-surgically in traction, distal femur fractures may be complicated by infection, re-fracture, or nonunion.

-- Non-operative using a unlocked Bledsoe brace.
-Consider for poor surgical candidates
+- Non-operative using an unlocked Bledsoe brace: Consider for poor surgical candidates.

 The LISS plate provides multiple options for screw angles and lengths.
 In pre-operative planning, the surgeon may use referenced lengths based on cadaveric averages or may use a Kirschner wire to measure the screw length directly from the patient.6 Contraindications include poor surgical candidates and infections at the surgical site.

-Pre-operative AP and Lateral views of Proximal and Distal Femur demonstrate an intact THA prosthesis and a comminuted, impacted fracture of the distal femur.
+Pre-operative Anterioposterior (AP) and Lateral views of the proximal and distal femur demonstrate an intact THA prosthesis and a comminuted, impacted fracture of the distal femur.

 Minimally invasive bridge plating is effective in the setting of comminuted fractures.
 Indirect fracture reduction may be possible with traction alone, as the soft tissue envelope remains intact if the standard lateral approach is not employed.
 The use of isolated proximal and distal incisions allows for purchase in surrounding intact femur segments.
 The minimally invasive bridge plating system adheres to the principles of biologic plating with increased healing potential by avoiding vascular disruption and reduced rates of infection.5 Additionally, this approach does not require bone grafting, which may be used in the open fixation.4